 Flyers and Posters

-This will cost so monetary budget, but hanging flyers in public places such as local restaurants, libraries, post offices and grocery stores can help your event awareness.
+Hanging flyers in public places such as local restaurants, libraries, post offices and grocery stores can help your event awareness.
 Think about how many people your event could get in front of if your local pizzeria stapled your event flyer to every pizza or take out bag that was delivered?
 Or if your event flyer was dropped in every shopping bag from a local shop?
 The opportunities are endless!